OrbisInvestments/azure-pipelines-custom-tasks/README.md

     2. delete the clone if a shared clone does already exist
 2. Update the pipeline's cached working directory configuration to point at the shared clone

-The next time the pipeline is executed by the agent will use the shared clone for its source.
+The next time the pipeline is executed by the agent will use the shared clone for its sources.

 To avoid concurrency issues shared clones are created [per-agent](https://github.com/microsoft/azure-pipelines-agent/issues/1506#issuecomment-381361454).